swift-project/docs/docs/documentation/flying/model_set_validation.md

 ![](./../../img/Validation_dialog.jpg){: style="width:75%"}

-After you have disabled models you wold see them "in red" in the model view (might be you have to press "load set" to refresh the view).
+After you have disabled models, you will see them "in red" in the model view (might be you have to press "load set" to refresh the view).

 ![](./../../img/Temp_disabled_models.jpg){: style="width:50%"}